Geographic-style maps with a local novelty distance help navigate the materials space: Results: novelty of materials and navigation maps

 Among the 43 materials whose CIFs are available in the supplementary materials in \cite{szymanski2023autonomous}, only 32 are pure periodic without any disorder, 10 have \emph{substitutional} disorder with one or more sites occupied by multiple atomic types, and one has \emph{positional} disorder with an atom occupying any of 4 positions with occupancy 0.5.

 Closest neighbors within the ICSD and Materials Project for each A-lab crystal were found as follows.
 Using binary search on $\ADA(S;100)$ vectors with the metric $L_\infty$, we found the nearest 100 neighbors for each A-lab crystal within each database.
-These neighbors were then re-compared by Earth Mover's Distance on the stronger invariants $\PDD(S;100)$.
+These neighbors were then re-compared by Earth Mover's Distance on the stronger invariants $\PDA(S;100)$.
 This $\EMD$ metric also outputs which atomic types and/or occupancies were correctly matched and which were not.
-Since most A-lab crystals had several geometric nearest neighbors with small distances $\EMD$, we selected the neighbor with the most similar composition as measured by element mover's distance \cite{hargreaves2020earth}, which are listed in Tables~\ref{tab:A-lab-ICSD-matches} and~\ref{tab:A-lab-MP-matches} below.
-The local novelty distance of each A-lab crystal is not more than the Earth Mover's Distance listed in the column $\EMD, 100$.

-The time taken in each step of the process described above is given in Table~\ref{tab:neighbor-times} below.
-All experiments were performed on an average desktop computer: AMD Ryzen 5 5600X (6-core), 32GB RAM, Python 3.9.
+Since most A-lab crystals had several nearest neighbors with small distances $\EMD$, we selected the neighbor with the most similar composition as measured by element mover's distance \cite{hargreaves2020earth} in Tables~\ref{tab:A-lab-ICSD-matches} and~\ref{tab:A-lab-MP-matches} below.
+The local novelty distance of each A-lab crystal is not more than the Earth Mover's Distance listed in the column $\EMD_{100}$.
+All experiments were run on a desktop computer: AMD Ryzen 5 5600X (6-core), 32GB RAM, Python 3.9, see the Python code with instructions and examples in the supplementary materials.
+Table~\ref{tab:neighbor-times} {shows running times, see a linear-time asymptotic of neighbor search in} \cite{elkin2023new}.